-We strongly believe that our business can be a catalyst for change.
-Inspired by the Sustainable Development Goals (SDGs) set forth by the United Nations Development Program, we have introduced "PYX Cares" as our blueprint for making a meaningful difference to the communities in which we operate and achieving sustainable goals.
+Inspired by the Sustainable Development Goals (SDGs) set forth by the United Nations Development Program, we have introduced "PYX Cares" as PYX's blueprint for making a meaningful difference to the communities in which the company operates and in achieving sustainable growth.
+PYX strongly believes that business can be a catalyst for change.

-The "PYX Cares" sustainability programme is designed to ensure that we deliver sustainable value to all our stakeholders.
-We understand the importance of building a mutually beneficial relationship with our local communities in order to meet our goals.
-Our holistic approach to sustainability looks to encompass the empowerment of local communities, protect the environment and foster diversity in order to ensure that both our employees and the people of Kalimantan fully participate and benefit from our long-term success story.
+The "PYX Cares" sustainability programme is designed to deliver sustainable value to all stakeholders.
+The programme ensures that operations align to contribute towards a number of the United Nations Sustainable Development Goals.
+PYX understands that achieving these long-term goals is reliant on building a mutually beneficial relationship with the local communities.
+PYX's holistic approach to sustainability aims to empower local communities, protect the environment and foster diversity in order to ensure that both PYX's employees and the people of Kalimantan fully participate and benefit from the Company's long-term success story.

-We expect all our partners to adhere to the highest standards of sustainability, as we strive to strike a balance among our commitment to sustainability, the needs of our people and our business obligations across all our activities.
+PYX expects all its partners to adhere to the highest standards of sustainability, and strive to strike a balance among our commitment to sustainability, the needs of our people and the entirety of our business obligations.